kevintyll/resque_manager/README.markdown

 Dependencies
 ------------

+This plugin now requires redis 2.1.3 or greater for the expiration of keys to work correctly.

-This plugin requires the resque 1.5 or higher gem and of course the redis gem.
+This plugin requires the resque 1.5 or higher gem.

     sudo gem install resque

-This gem now required the resque-status 0.2.2 or higher gem as well.
+This plugin now requires the resque-status 0.2.2 or higher gem as well.

     sudo gem install resque-status